 Southeastern hires instructors, not facilitators.
 We ask that you make this course your own.
 You have been selected for this course because of your background and experiences.
 Please share that with your students.
 We do not employ course builders who create the courses for faculty to facilitate.
 Rather, faculty build their own courses with the technical assistance and consultation service of CIDT.
 Often faculty are willing to share their course content with other faculty.
 The intent of this sharing is as a resource.
 Look through the content and assignments used by others to know what has been done before and to get ideas, but then we ask that you make the course your own.
 If you do use content and assignments written by another instructor, please give him or her credit either in the assignment or in the start here section.
 We hope that a high degree of personalization in the course design will promote a greater passion for the subject and assignments and ensure a better academic experience for our students.

-Gen-Ed Syllabus Outline Template
+Syllabus Template Open Close

 Definition of a Week

 Your course will begin on a Monday and end on a Sunday.
-Weekly folders will reflect the same pattern.
+Weekly modules will reflect the same pattern.
 Each week should begin Monday at 12am and end Sunday at 11:59pm.
 We recommend that the last assignment each week be due at the end of the week, which is Sunday at 11:59pm.
 The initial post for discussion is typically due on an earlier day during the week.
 Please be consistent with due dates from week to week.
 Please avoid having more than three due dates in a single week.

 Please note that unlike other classes that end on a Friday, your 7-week course will end on a Sunday.
 It is an exact 7 weeks.